jiricmi/logic_probe/typst_documentation/manual-rpi.typ

 == Firmware setup
+1. Hold `BOOTSEL` button
-1. Connect RPI Pico to the the PC via USB
+2. Connect RPI Pico to the the PC via USB
+3. Release `BOOTSEL` button
-2. Check if new external storage was added
+4. Check if new external storage was added
-3. Move firmware file (logic_probe_rpi.u2f) to external storage
+5. Move firmware file (logic_probe_rpi.u2f) to external storage
-4. Reconnect device
+6. Reconnect device

 = Terminal mode
 This mode enables deeper circuit diagnostic with PC control.
 It offers the following features: